ryandhasgit/Comedy/Dikkers/Questions 2.md

 how to rewrite without dsirupting natural flwo and timing of what you wrote the first time i.e. trying to rework a paragraph

+is my chatgpt thing on the nose?

+q: is there list of timing tools
+a: don't know, i shoudl make one (makes note of it)